How to Lookup Value from Another Sheet in Excel (3 Easy Methods)

 INDEX and MATCH Functions to Lookup Value from Another Sheet

-• Then select the cell where our lookup value is located.
+• Then select the cell where the lookup value is located.

 INDEX and MATCH Functions to Lookup Value from Another Sheet

-• Again go to the ‘Sales’ sheet and select the range (B5:B11) where our lookup value exists.
+• Go to the ‘Sales’ sheet again and select the column range (B5:B11) that contains the lookup value.

 INDEX and MATCH Functions to Lookup Value from Another Sheet

-• Lastly, write 0 for the exact match.
+• Lastly, write 0 for the exact match and close all parentheses.

 =INDEX(Sales!D5:D11,MATCH('INDEX+MATCH'!C4,Sales!B5:B11,0))